 What matters most is overall usage and what your company needs to accomplish through the service.
 There are a few different business backup internet carrier options, such as:

 - Coaxial Cable (cable modem): Rather than running your backup through phone lines, you can opt for a cable or broadband internet connection.
-It usually provides up to 35 Mbps of upload bandwidth and up to 1 Gbps of download bandwidth depending on the provider you choose.
+It usually provides up to 35 Mbps of upload bandwidth and up to 1 Gbps of download bandwidth, depending on the provider you choose.
 It is a cost-effective service that averages $200 to $300 a month.
 If there aren’t preexisting lines in your business, the provider may need to install coaxial cable and equipment within your building.
-It may be a bit challenging, but it has the speed capacity to make it worth your while and many cable proividers offer bundled discounts for voice and television service in addition to the Internet.
+It may be a bit challenging, but it has the speed capacity to make it worth your while, and many cable providers offer bundled discounts for voice and television service in addition to the internet.

 - Regional Fiber Providers (FiOS, Fiber+): These services are offered in select markets by large telecom providers who overlap the cable company’s network and compete for business and residential customers.
 With equal upload/download speeds up to 1 Gbps, these services can support the business as a primary or secondary provider.
 Monthly recurring costs are comparable to the cable modem service.

-- Direct Internet Access (fiber): This is a premium service, known as DIA (Direct Internet Access).
+- Direct Internet Access (fiber): This is a premium service known as Direct Internet Access (DIA).
 Many options exist within fiber-optics, but ultimately, this is a very reliable service that comes with a premium SLA from the provider.
-This service should not be viewed as a backup service, but more appropriate to be the primary service for the business.
+This service should not be viewed as a backup service but more appropriate to be the primary service for the business.
 Once a provider installs fiber lines in your building, the routers and optics can yield speeds that exceed 40 Gbps.
 This service is all about location, location, location.
-If your building is within 500 feet of existing in-ground or aerial infrastructure the provider will waive any installation costs.
+If your building is within 500 feet of existing in-ground or aerial infrastructure, the provider will waive any installation costs.
 There are reports that can be run against your building’s address to show you which providers have existing infrastructure and the proximity to your building.